 - Surgery.
 Your child may need surgery to put certain types of broken bones back into place.
 Sometimes the surgeon puts metal rods or pins inside the bone or outside the body to hold the bone pieces in place.
 This helps them heal in the correct position.

 Key points about a fracture in a child

 - A fracture is a partial or complete break in the bone.

 - A fracture happens when more force is applied to the bone than the bone can absorb.
-It can happen from falls or injury, or as a result of a direct hit to the body.
+It can happen from overuse injuries, falls, trauma, or a direct hit to the body.

 - A child with a broken bone may have pain, swelling, and trouble moving the injured area.